 I won the ballot for Topical Oral Question, for the first time, on 20th April with this question: To ask Her Majesty’s Government, further to the passing of a law by the National Assembly of France to prohibit domestic flights to destinations that can be reached by train in two and a half hours or less, what consideration they have given to reducing domestic air travel in the United Kingdom.

-Continue reading “New climate targets, but no restraint on domestic flights”Tag: aviation
+Continue reading “New climate targets, but no restraint on domestic flights”The Heathrow question

 The government can’t push ahead with Heathrow, unless they reject the latest advice from the Committee on Climate Change (CCC).
 In 2016, the Airports Commission used evidence from the CCC to state that Heathrow expansion was OK if we stayed within national limits for carbon emissions, but the CCC now want the UK target changed to zero emissions by 2050 and have stated that aviation expansion will have to be curbed.
 Continue reading “The Heathrow question”